The 10 most famous restaurants in Toronto

 Here are my picks for the most famous restaurants in Toronto.

-If you've ever been a Ryerson student, chances are you've nurtured a borderline unhealthy love for Salad King, which is generally packed with students and members of the general populace enjoying the cheap and speedy Thai dishes.

-This sandwich shop has locations all over the GTA but their original location near Little Italy on Claremont has been going strong since 1967.
-They 're all about their namesake, providing the city with simple, meaty sandwiches.
+You'd recognize those towering platters of crab and lobster anywhere.
+This Scarborough emporium for crustaceans is pricey but its epic-ness remains unmatched and thoroughly enjoyed by international food lovers like Eddie Huang.

+Never forget the line-ups that formed outside this taco joint when it first opened in 2012.
+While nowhere near as bustling, (circumstances pending) this unassuming stall in Kensington Market has somehow forged a steely reputation in the city for its hefty Baja-style tacos.

 This old-school Elm St. steakhouse is still one of the city's best.
-This place is as much a favourite of local laymen out to treat themselves as it is the spot to hit for visiting celebs or athletes.
+It's as much a favourite of local laymen out to treat themselves as it is the spot to hit for visiting celebrities or athletes.

-This massive restaurant is most Torontonian's introduction to Little India.
-Alongside the requisite butter chicken and naan, this casual Pakistani restaurant has a long list of curries and kebabs and more ghee in most of its offerings than you should eat in a lifetime.

-It's hard to mention the words deli without following it with Caplansky's.
-While people in the suburbs may argue this isn't a real deli, many continuously flock to one of its three locations - including one at the airport - for smoked meat and poutine.

-The Dundas West diner is one of Toronto’s oldest and most venerated 24-hour restaurants.
-Whether you're craving some breakfast at 10 a.m. or are completely smashed in the middle of the night, The Lakeview is ready to serve.

-As vegetarians and health nuts in the city will know, Fresh has been an institution in Toronto since the late '90s.
-Their locations offer up a creative, protein-rich approach to vegan and vegetarian dining, many of its dishes featuring Asian inspirations.

-Hector Vasquez at Salad King
+Hector Vasquez at Barberian's Steakhouse.
+With files from Jaclyn Skrobacky.

 Join the conversation Load comments